Frederick Corfield: Early life

-Corfield was the son of Brigadier Frederick Alleyne Corfield of the British Indian Army and Mary Graham Vernon, daughter of Thomas Bowater Vernon of Hanbury, Walllington (then in Surrey).
+Corfield was the son of Brigadier Frederick Alleyne Corfield of the British Indian Army and Mary Graham Vernon.
 His father also owned the Chatwall estate at Cardington, Shropshire, which Frederick inherited on his father's death in 1939.

 He was educated firstly at Brockhurst Preparatory School at Church Stretton and then at Cheltenham College and the Royal Military Academy, Woolwich.
 He was commissioned into the Royal Artillery in 1935.
 He was then posted to India until 1939, only to be sent to France with the British Expeditionary Force after the outbreak of World War II.
 By 1940 he was serving in the 51st (Highland) Division, and mentioned in dispatches, but, as the Germans advanced, the division was cut off and forced to surrender.
 Thus Corfield spent the remainder of the war as a prisoner of war, latterly at Oflag IX A/Z at Rotenburg an der Fulda.
 During his time as a prisoner he studied law, and passed examinations qualifying as a barrister.

 After his return to England he was called to the bar at Middle Temple in 1946 and spent a year in the army's Judge Advocate General's branch within England.
 This did not suit him.
-He spent the next decade mainly as a farmer; first on the family farm at Chatwall in Shropshire, whose main estate he sold in 1951 (keeping some land whose rents he donated to Cardington church, whose advowson he also retained) then on a 300 acre farm at Middle Lypiatt near Stroud in Gloucestershire.
+He spent the next decade mainly as a farmer; first on the family farm at Chatwall, whose main estate he sold in 1951 (keeping some land whose rents he donated to Cardington church, whose advowson he also retained) then on a 300 acre farm at Middle Lypiatt near Stroud in Gloucestershire.